 While automotive is an opportunity for the EMS industry, it is also a challenge because automotive requirements are more rigorous than most other industries in terms of quality, reliability, and traceability of parts, said Panzica.

 “The requirements are more stringent than the computer.
 They are more comparable to medical,” said Panzica.
 He said manufacturers must meet the TS16949 specification, an ISO standard aimed at the development of a quality management system that provides for continuous quality improvement, defect prevention and reduction of variation and waste in the supply chain.

 Automotive has “unique requirements in terms of supplier quality management and production part approval process (PPAP) and logistics vs. other segments,” said Lisa Bahash, senior vice president, automotive & transportation.

 PPAP is used in the auto industry to show that a component supplier has developed a design and production process that meet a customer’s requirements to minimize the risk of failure.
 Requests for part approval must be supported in official PPAP format and with documented results when needed.

-Besides PPAP, delivery in the auto industry is “really different, as a customer line down has to be absolutely avoided,” said Bahash.
+Besides PPAP, delivery in the auto industry is “really different, as a customer line down has to be absolutely avoided,” said Bahasa.

-She said the qualification of a new supplier is focused on meeting quality requirements, while being competitive and having the “appropriate logistics organisation to support the automotive business.”
+She said the qualification of a new supplier is focused on meeting quality requirements while being competitive and having the “appropriate logistics organization to support the automotive business.”